ripple/opensource.ripple.com/docs/evm-sidechain/intro-to-evm-sidechain.md

 - Support for 1000 transactions per second, enabling large loads and throughput.
 - Low transaction confirmation times, producing a block every 5 seconds.
 - 1 block finalization time; once a block is added to the chain and confirmed, it's considered final.
-- Full Ethereum Virtual Machine (EVM) compatibility, enabling you to connect your wallet and interact or deploy smart contracts written in Solidity. <!-- STYLE_OVERRIDE: wallet -->
+- Full Ethereum Virtual Machine (EVM) compatibility, enabling you to connect your wallet and interact with or deploy smart contracts written in Solidity. <!-- STYLE_OVERRIDE: wallet -->

 ## Consensus